 The US recycles about 30% of its waste.
 Japan recycles about 19%, but incineration handles most of the rest — only 1% goes to landfill.
 South Korea has a 54% recycling rate.
 Germany processes 90% of its bottom ash from incineration to recover metals for reuse.

 And then there’s us: 30% recycled, nearly half landfilled, and a per-capita trash output that went up — from 811 kg to 951 kg per person — between the last two major global waste indexes.
 We are generating more trash per person than we were three years ago.
-That is not a direction.

 Sweden sends less than 1% of its trash to landfills.
-How?
 They burn roughly 54% of their household waste in waste-to-energy facilities, with enough recovered heat to warm nearly half of all Swedish homes.
 Their incineration plants run at 85% efficiency.
 They actually import waste from Norway and the UK because they don’t generate enough domestic trash to keep their plants running.

 Copenhagen has an incinerator with a ski slope on the roof.
 It’s an attraction.
 The plant handles waste from 600,000 residents and 68,000 businesses, generates electricity for 60,000 homes, and heats 100,000 households.
 It’s genuinely impressive.